holistudio/robot-perception/Assignment_1/README.md

 [ 2.39702854e-01 -1.11168603e+00  7.30426899e-04  4.52920808e-04
   0.00000000e+00]
 ```

+The results are slightly different from the first calibration image.
+The second calibration may be the most accurate, since the estimated principal point is closer to the center of the image (2016px, 1512px).
+I also highly suspect differences may result from the iPhone's autofocus, which would vary the focal length between images outside of my own control.
+I purposely tried to stand farther back in the second calibration image, hoping to get something closer to my own image in Task 2 where I also stood far away from the object.

+Moreover, I think discrepancies result from my hand drawn lines and vanishing points in Task 2.
+While it's sort of "comforting" to do things yourself step by step, I also think doing things by hand may be more susceptible to errors.
+Though I use Illustrator software, my results in Task 2 may be very sensitive to where I visually estimate the 3D parallel lines to be, subsequently propagating error into vanishing point coordinates and calibration calculations.

 ## Task 5

 Using RANSAC, the best fit plane for the given point cloud data found had the following properties: